On this page

 - At the end of the postponement period

 - An employer can postpone automatic enrolment for up to three months from certain dates

 - If your client postpones from the date their legal duties started, this date does not change

-- If your client chooses to postpone from the date their legal duties started, they still have duties (eg they must write to tell the staff who will be postponed, within six weeks of their staging date or duties start date)
+- If your client chooses to postpone from the date their legal duties started, they still have duties (eg they must write to tell the staff who will be postponed, within six weeks of their duties start date)

 - Use our sample postponement letter to write to staff